-OFX offers exchange rates that put the banks to shame, though they aren’t quite as good value as those offered by the industry’s lowest-cost services.
+OFX offers exchange rates that put the banks to shame, and are close or equal to the rates offered by the industry’s lowest-cost services.

-With OFX, the cost of sending, for example, 5,000 Australian dollars to the US equates to 0.85 percent of the transferred amount, or roughly AUD42.5.
-You’d pay roughly 1 percent for the same amount to be sent to Europe but 2 percent if sending to India.
+With OFX, the cost of sending, for example, 5,000 Australian dollars to the US equates to 0.5 percent of the transferred amount, or roughly A$25.
+You’d pay the same 0.5 percent for the same amount to be sent to Europe and around 1 percent if sending to India.
 This compares with 4–7 percent with the banks.

 For other currency routes we looked at (routes involving AUD, INR, GBP, EUR, SGD and USD), the average cost of an international payment with OFX was 0.6 percent of the transferred amount.
-This is exceptional if compared with banks but is perhaps double what is charged by the industry’s lowest-cost services, although such services might not offer the same benefits as OFX.
+This is exceptional if compared with banks but can be a little more expensive than what is charged by the industry’s lowest-cost services, although such services do not offer the same benefits and customer service as OFX.

-IMPORTANT: For BER readers, OFX will waive its fixed transfer fee permanently, so be sure to sign up via one of our links.
+IMPORTANT: For BestExchangeRates readers, OFX will waive its fixed transfer fee permanently, so be sure to sign up via one of our links.